neo451/lit.nvim/README.md

 alpha software, be careful but have fun.

-## Features
+## What it does

-- [ ] 🖋️ Manage all your Neovim plugins with markdown files, with out of box configured lsp, completion and formatting
+- [ ] 🖋️ Manage all your Neovim plugins with one markdown file, with out of box configured lsp, completion and formatting
 - 🔌 Automatic lazy-loading of Lua modules and lazy-loading on events, commands, filetypes, and key mappings, powered by [lz.n](https://github.com/nvim-neorocks/lz.n)
 - 💪 Async execution for improved performance
 - 🛠️ No need to manually compile plugins
 - 🔒 Lockfile `lit-lock.json` to keep track of installed plugins
+- [ ] 📋 Commit, branch, tag, version, and full [Semver](https://devhints.io/semver) support
 - [ ] 📦 Package formats support: lazy.lua, packspec, rockspec

-- [ ] 📋 Commit, branch, tag, version, and full [Semver](https://devhints.io/semver) support
+## What it won't do

+- Have an UI
+- Take over the initialization process

 ## Bootstrap